The Deal (2003)

 Wiki.

-The film was directed by Stephen Frears from a script by Peter Morgan, based in part upon The Rivals by James Naughtie, and stars David Morrissey and Michael Sheen as Brown and Blair respectively.
+The film stars David Morrissey and Michael Sheen as Brown and Blair respectively.
 It was first proposed by Morgan in late 2002 and was taken on by Granada Television for ITV.
 After Frears agreed to direct, and the cast were signed on, ITV pulled out of it over fears that the political sensitivity could affect its corporate merger.
 Channel 4 picked up the production and filming was carried out for five weeks in May 2003.
 The film was broadcast on 28 September 2003, the weekend prior to the Labour Party's annual party conference.

-The film was critically praised.
+The film was critically acclaimed.
 Morrissey received considerable praise, winning a Royal Television Society award for playing Brown, and Frears was nominated for Outstanding Directorial Achievement in Television Movie/Serial by the Directors Guild of Great Britain.
 The film also nominated for an International Emmy for Best TV Movie/Miniseries.
-In 2006, Sheen later reunited with Morgan, Frears, and producer Christine Langan to reprise his role as Blair in The Queen, which depicts the death of Princess Diana on 31 August 1997.
-In 2010, Sheen reprised his role once again in The Special Relationship, that chronicles the "special relationship" between Blair and US President Bill Clinton up until the inauguration of Clinton's successor George W. Bush, and was broadcast on BBC Two in the United Kingdom and HBO in North America.
+Sheen later reprised his role as Blair twice, in The Queen (2006), which depicts the death of Princess Diana in 1997, and in The Special Relationship (2010), which chronicles the special relationship between Blair and U.S. President Bill Clinton.